kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 ## Run a basic pipeline

-The pipelines UI offers a few samples that you can use to try out pipelines quickly.
+Kubeflow pipelines offers a few default samples that you can use to try out pipelines quickly.
 The steps below show you how to run a basic sample that includes some Python operations, but doesn't include a machine learning (ML)
 workload:

-1. Click the name of the sample, **\[Sample\] Basic - Parallel Execution**, on the pipelines
+1. Click the name of the sample, **\[Sample\] [Tutorial] Data passing in python components**, on the pipelines
   UI:
   <img src="/docs/images/click-pipeline-sample.png"
     alt="Pipelines UI"